 - Add a dash of sherry and scrape the browned bits of meat off the bottom of the pan as the sherry evaporates.
 If you don’t have browned bits, you’ve not cooked the oxtail at a high enough heat.

-- After the mix starts to colour, add the garlic, parsley stems, and the peppercorns, and then, after a couple of minutes, the oxtail.
+- After the mix starts to colour, add the garlic, parsley stems, the peppercorns, the sweet paprika and hot paprika or dried red chilli flakes, and then, after a couple of minutes, the oxtail.

 - Add the Rioja.
 Yes, that means the whole bottle.
 Drink the sherry if you want a tipple.